 According to the World Health Organization (WHO), health inequalities are systemic differences in healthcare outcomes.
-Equity is the absence of unfair, avoidable, or remediable differences among groups of people, whether those groups are defined socially, economically, demographically, geographically, or by other dimensions of inequality (e.g., sex, gender, ethnicity, disability, or sexual orientation).
+Equity is the absence of unfair, avoidable, or remediable differences among groups of people, whether those groups are defined socially, economically, demographically, geographically, or by other dimensions of inequality (e.g., sex, ethnicity or disability).
 The Network team sought to identify the various types of health inequities within our service area that would inhibit the overall quality of life for ESRD patients.
 An initial needs assessment of all dialysis facilities was conducted to help identify these ongoing barriers.
 The assessment yielded the following results: